Maximinodotpy/articles/038 - Animations with JavaScript/_blog/article.md

 }
 ```

-These first three Methods are simply used for timing.
-In [CSS Transisions](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-timing-function) there are several functions that determine how the Animation Progress is calculated, and these are essentially the same.
-For new only go over the `animate` function, you can view the full code on [Github](https://github.com/Maximinodotpy/articles).
+These first three Methods are used for timing.
+In [CSS Transisions](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-timing-function), several functions determine how the Animation Progress is calculated, and these are essentially the same.
+For now, only go over the `animate` function; you can view the complete code on [Github](https://github.com/Maximinodotpy/articles).

-The Animate Function takes four Arguments: the animation duration, the progress callback, the timing function, and lastly the end/after callback.
+The Animate Function takes four Arguments: the animation duration, the progress callback, the timing function, and end/after callback.

-The callback will receive the progress of the animation as a float, where `0` means no progress and `1` one means finished.
-As you see with typescript we can type a callback like this `(arguments with their types) => return type`.
-We do something similar for the after calllback but we dont need arguments there.
-Lastly the timing function is by default `linear`.
+The callback will receive the progress of the animation as a float, where `0` means no progress and `1` means finished.
+As you see with typescript, we can type a callback like this `(arguments with their types) => return type`.
+We do something similar for the after-callback but don't need arguments there.
+Lastly, the timing function is, by default, `linear`.

 ```typescript
 static animate(